Job no:522606 Work type:Officer of Administration Location:Eugene, OR Categories:Information Technology

 The incumbent in the position will evaluate, assess, and provide recommendations on new products and technologies related to the design and deployment of secure systems.
 In addition, the incumbent will evaluate, assess, and perform risk analysis on existing, active vulnerabilities to provide actionable or informational security advisories to the university community.
-The IT Security Analyst will provide information security incident handling and response, in cooperation with strategic campus partners, to assist with identifying, investigating, documenting, mitigating and remediating incidents that involve university network and computer resources.
+The IT Security Analyst will provide guidance and assistance in information security incident handling and response, in cooperation with university partners; assist with identifying, investigating, documenting, mitigating, and remediating incidents that involve university information systems and data.

-The IT Security Analyst will work with members of the Security team to investigate, perform forensics, compile relevant technical/background information, and perform post-mortem analysis of information security and AUP incidents.
-The IT Security Analyst will assist with education and outreach by providing advice to department on current best practices related to security, developing security documentation, and teaching workshops on computer security related topics.
+The IT Security Analyst will work with members of the Security team to investigate, perform forensics, compile relevant technical/background information, and perform post-mortem analysis of information security incidents.
+The IT Security Analyst will assist with education and outreach by providing advice to department on current best practices related to security, developing security documentation, and participating in workshops on security-related topics.

 The IT Security Analyst is required to apply critical thinking and risk analysis methodologies when considering the relative risks and rewards of potential actions.
 Choosing the most appropriate course of action when evaluating the impact of vulnerabilities and possible solutions; and considering both micro and macro impacts of their decision.
 The IT Security Analyst will stay abreast of evolving campus needs, technology capabilities, and threat intelligence from a variety of sources to optimize data protection measures.
 This position will work with campus stakeholders to ensure data security needs and controls are aligned to support organizational goals and objectives.
 This position will also provide off-hours, on-call support on a rotation basis in coordination with other groups within Information Services.